SEER Stat Fact Sheets: Soft Tissue including Heart Cancer

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

 Using statistical models for analysis, rates for new soft tissue including heart cancer cases have not changed significantly over the last 10 years.
-Death rates have been rising on average 1.4% each year over 2004-2013.
+Death rates have been rising on average 0.5% each year over 2004-2013.
 5-year survival trends are shown below the figure.

 SEER 9 Incidence & U.S. Mortality 1975-2013, All Races, Both Sexes.
 Rates are Age-Adjusted.